 Protect Yourself Against Fraud

-Protecting your financial identity is very crucial.
+Protecting your financial identity is crucial.
 Together with your Credit Union, you can take steps to prevent and detect identity theft and fraud.
 The most important step toward protecting yourself is to never give out account information to anyone who comes asking for it.
-Calcasieu Teachers & Employees Credit Union does not call, text, or send emails asking for accounting information.
+Calcasieu Teachers & Employees Credit Union does not call, text, or send emails asking for account information.
 Remember – we already have it!

 DEBIT CARD DATA BREACHES